-These controller support RAID levels 0, 1, 10, 5, 6, 50 and 60.
+These controllers support RAID levels 0, 1, 10, 5, 6, 50, and 60.
 See below for a short description of these RAID types.
-Additional detail can be found in the RAID controller software user's guide.
+You can find additional details in the IT/IR, Integrated Software Stack 3 User Guide.

-Level 0: Often called "striping," is a performance-oriented data mapping technique.
+Level 0: Often called striping, this level is a performance-oriented data mapping technique.
 Data written to the array are divided into stripes and written across the disks of the array.
 This procedure enables high I/O performance at a low cost but provides no redundancy.

 Level 5: RAID Level 5 is the most common type of RAID.
 By distributing parity across some or all of an array's member disk drives, RAID level 5 eliminates the write bottleneck inherent in level 4.
 As with level 4, the result is asymmetrical performance, with reads substantially outperforming writes.
 Level 5 is often used with write-back caching to reduce the asymmetry.
 Because parity data must be skipped on each drive during reads, however, the performance for reads tends to be considerably lower than a level 4 array.
 Minimum number of drives is three.

-Level 6: RAID Level 6 extends RAID 5 by adding an additional parity block, thus it uses block-level striping with two parity blocks distributed across all member disks.
+Level 6: RAID Level 6 extends RAID 5 by adding a parity block.
+Therefore, it uses block-level striping with two parity blocks distributed across all member disks.
 The goal of this duplication is to improve fault tolerance; RAID 6 can handle the failure of any two drives in the array while other single RAID levels can handle at most one fault.
 Performance-wise, RAID 6 is generally slightly worse than RAID 5 in terms of writes due to the added overhead of more parity calculations, but may be slightly faster in random reads due to spreading of data over one more disk.
-Minimum number hard disks is three.
+Minimum number of hard disks is three.